zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Rotates a file.

-   :f: An open file handle.
+   :param f: An open file handle.

    :returns: Rotation statistics which include the original file name, the name